-Prime Minister Nikol Pashinyan held a phone conversation with the UN Secretary General Antonio Guterres on the latter's initiative.
+Acting Prime Minister Nikol Pashinyan had a telephone conversation with U.S. Secretary of State Antony Blinken on the latter’s initiative.

 The U.S. Secretary of State congratulated Nikol Pashinyan on his Civil Contract party’s victory in the snap parliamentary elections, appreciating the consistent steps taken by the Armenian government in recent years to build on the country’s democratic achievements.
 In this context, Antony Blinken hailed Nikol Pashinyan’s efforts to handle the electoral tensions peacefully and build civilized relations with the opposition.

 Highlighting the Armenian government’s reform agenda, which specifically seeks to curb corruption and improve the judiciary, Antony Blinken assured that the United States will provide continued support in this direction.
 He noted that the partnership between the two countries is based on democratic values.

 Nikol Pashinyan thanked the Secretary of State for his assessment of Armenia’s democratic achievements.
 The Acting Premier appreciated the U.S. side’s continued support to his government’s efforts aimed at strengthening democratic institutions and the rule of law in Armenia, as well as launching a police patrol service in Yerevan.
 Hopeful that the assistance will help complete this process successfully, Nikol Pashinyan advised that the patrol service will be introduced nationwide in the near future.

 The Acting Prime Minister hailed the efforts made by Deputy Secretary of State Philip Reeker to ensure the repatriation of Armenian POWs from Azerbaijan a month ago.
 The repatriation of POWs and the withdrawal of Azerbaijani troops from Armenia’s sovereign territory were described as key issues in the context of achieving regional stability.